teler-sh/teler-waf/README.md

 ### DSL Expression

-DSL (Domain-Specific Language) expressions provide a powerful means of defining conditions that are used to evaluate incoming requests within the context of custom rules<!-- or whitelists-->.
+DSL (Domain-Specific Language) expressions provide a powerful means of defining conditions that are used to evaluate incoming requests within the context of custom rules or whitelists.
 With DSL expressions, you can create sophisticated and targeted conditions based on different attributes of the incoming requests.
 Here are some illustrative examples of DSL expression code:

 #### Examples of DSL expression code: